-IMPORTANT NOTE: We recently updated the Cognos interface and login steps.
-Please see the Key Changes to Cognos page to review these important changes.
+IMPORTANT NOTE: We recently upgraded Cognos to version 11.2.2.
+Please see the Cognos Upgrade Info page to review details and resources.

 IBM Cognos Analytics is the primary tool used for reporting on data in the WashU data warehouse.
 Using the tools in the Cognos suite, you can author reports and analyze data to make the best decisions for your team.